Rag-i-Bibi

-Rag-i-Bibi (Veins of the Lady) refers to a Sassanian rock relief on a cliff in Bactria, modern-day Afghanistan.
+Rag-i-Bibi (Veins of the Lady) refers to a Sasanian rock relief on a cliff in Bactria, modern-day Afghanistan.
 It first became known to western scholarship in 2002.
 It is located in the Baghlan Province, about a kilometre south of Shamarq and 10 km south of Puli Khumri.
 Rag-i-Bibi is the local name of the relief, which refers to Fatimah the daughter of Muhammad, who is venerated by the Shiites.

 History

 The relief was likely carved around the 3rd Century AD.
-By 325 AD the Sassanid Empire had expanded from Persia to control much of modern-day Afghanistan including Bactria, leading to a dissemination of Sasanian art and culture.
+By 325 AD the Sasanian Empire had expanded from Persia to control much of modern-day Afghanistan including Bactria, leading to a dissemination of Sasanian art and culture.

 Its geographic isolation among the mountains of Afghanistan meant the Rag-i-Bibi relief was not widely known until after the United States invasion of Afghanistan, which began in 2001.
-In 2002 a local journalist, Najibullah Razaq, who was concerned for its survival informed Jonathan Lee about the relief at an 'Afghanistan Day' held at the British Museum in December 2002.
+In 2002, a local journalist, Najibullah Razaq, who was concerned for its survival informed Jonathan Lee about the relief at an 'Afghanistan Day' held at the British Museum in December 2002.
 Lee visited the site for the first time in December 2003, and an archaeological survey was first conducted by Lee, Frantz Grenet and François Ory in May 2004.
 Specialist equipment was brought to the site and a 3D model created by Philippe Martinez.

-The claim that the relief was Sasanid was made by Lee, Grenet and Ory.
-A 2020 paper claimed that this has been accepted too readily, and suggested that the relief was possibly carved during the Kushan Empire, which was present in the region before the Sasanids.
+The claim that the relief was Sasanian was made by Lee, Grenet and Ory.
+A 2020 paper claimed that this has been accepted too readily, and suggested that the relief was possibly carved during the Kushan Empire, which was present in the region before the Sasanians.

 Physical description

 The relief is 4.9 m high and 6.5 m wide.
 It is carved into a natural sandstone cliff, facing east.
 It has been largely destroyed, partially by weathering and partially by Taliban iconoclasm.

-The relief shows a Sassanian king hunting an Indian rhinoceros.
+The relief shows a Sasanian king hunting an Indian rhinoceros.
 The king reins in a galloping horse.
 His figure would be about 2.4 m high if it were standing upright.
 Three figures stand around the king.
 Behind the ruler's horse, another two can be made out, which are poorly preserved.
 The upper portion of the relief shows a band of poorly preserved architectural features.

 The king's head is particularly severely damaged.
 The crown might enable an identification with a historical king; some stylistic details suggest that Shapur I is depicted.
-Stylistically, the relief contains Sassanian features, but also local Gandhara ones.
+Stylistically, the relief contains Sasanian features, but also local Gandhara ones.